kristopolous/music-explorer/readme.md

 They don't sound *that awful* and you get at least a 75% drop in bitrate.

+This system is also nice because it keeps the transcoder and storage point independent. fdkaac seems to do suspiciously better on Intel hardware over AMD (like 8x more than you expect) so farming that out to say a 1x-gen i7 isn't a bad idea.

 -----

 The web interface, which is really not documented at all also has this if you search ":0" ":1" and ":2" for opus/heaac/mp3 accordingly. iOS Safari doesn't support